StuckAtPrototype/Micro-Racer-Guides/FlashingGuide.md

 ## Success

+Once flashing is complete and the tool shows "Finished":

+1. **Restart your Micro Racer** by toggling the power switch OFF and then back ON
+2. Disconnect the USB cable
-Once flashing is complete, your Micro Racer should be running the new firmware.
-You can disconnect the USB cable and test your device.
+3. Your Micro Racer should now be running the new firmware and ready to use